psforever/HartShuttleBot/README.md

-# PSForeverBot
+# HartShuttleBot

-A Discord bot to get people playing PSForever.
+A Discord bot for PSForever.

 ## Run